 The duration of the Apprenticeship is 4 Years.

-Trainees joining us on the Degree Apprenticeships will attend college 1 day per week and work towards qualifications in work placements within a variety of our business units.
+Trainees joining us on the Degree Apprenticeships will attend college one day per week and work towards work placements within various business units.

-The apprenticeship is open specifically to candidates who are 18 years and over wishing to pursue a career in the nuclear industry.
+The apprenticeship is open specifically to 18 years and over wishing to pursue a career in the nuclear industry.

-Applicants will be expected to undertake a medical assessment, be eligible to work in the UK, and successfully achieve security clearance; Westinghouse Springfields is an equal opportunities employer.
+Applicants will undertake a medical assessment, be eligible to work in the UK, and successfully achieve security clearance; Westinghouse Springfields is an equal opportunities employer.

 For the Cyber Security Degree apprenticeship:

-If you have a genuine passion for technology and understanding cybersecurity threats and learning how to protect against them, as well as looking to develop a career in IT, then a cybersecurity degree apprenticeship at Springfields Fuels is ideal for you.
+Suppose you have a genuine passion for technology, understanding cybersecurity threats, and learning how to protect against them and develop a career in IT.
+In that case, a cybersecurity degree apprenticeship at Springfields Fuels is ideal for you.

-We’re looking for bright, enthusiastic, and driven candidates who can contribute to the success of Springfields.
+We’re looking for bright, enthusiastic, and driven candidates who can contribute to Springfields' success.

 3 A Levels with at least one qualification in Maths or a Science/Technology subject.